Quasimurdock/IELTS-Anki-Cards-Generator/README.md

 If u just wanna use the note cards of IELTS words, follow the steps below:

 1. Find the release package in the **right nav bar** of this page and download it.
-2. Import the `.apkg` file inside of that package to Anki.
+2. Import the `.apkg` file inside that package to Anki.

 ### Develop